 The 6-dot Nemeth braille encoding was created by Abraham Nemeth for mathematical and scientific notation.
 It's general enough to encode almost all of Unicode-Math.
 He started working on his encoding in 1946 and it was first published in 1952 by the American Printing House for the Blind.
 As such it's the first linear format for math.
 It's a little like UnicodeMath in that spaces play important roles and it's a globalized notation, so localization isn't needed except for embedded natural language.
 Also both formats strive to make simple things easy and concise at the cost of additional syntax rules.
-But because a mere 64 codes (including the space) are used to encode virtually all of math notation plus a variety of other things, the semantics of the codes depend heavily on their contexts.
+Because only 64 codes (including the space) are used to encode virtually all of math notation plus a variety of other things, the semantics of the codes depend heavily on their contexts.
 This level of complexity contrasts with UnicodeMath which has the luxury of the exhaustive Unicode math symbol set.
 Accordingly, encoding math expressions can become quite tricky as revealed in the full specification.
 For a less daunting intro, see this Nemeth Code Cheat Sheet.
 Nemeth recounts some history in this 1991 interview.
 For Nemeth braille sequences corresponding to Unicode symbols, see Unicode Math Braille Sequences - Math in Office (microsoft.com).
+You can see the braille for the current equation by clicking on the Braille button in UnicodeMathML.